TahaHachana/flashcards/content/python/variables/strings.md

 # Strings

-Strings in Python are a sequence of letters in a specific order.
+A string in Python is a sequence of letters in a specific order.

 ```python
 double_quotes = "Hello World"